ekingan/rad-client/README.md

 I added basic component tests, yet robust business logic tests (in utils.test.js).
 In production these should be more robust

+Error handling needs improvement.

 ### One more thing
 In my last several positions I have worked almost exclusively in Ruby on Rails.
 To complete this challenge using Ruby on Rails seemed too easy, and frankly, I wanted to try my hand at creating this application using some tools I don't know very well.
-I am unsure on some of the best practices, however, I hope to get some points for trying something new and being able to learn quickly.
+I hope to get some points for trying something new and being able to learn quickly.
 I could have spent a lot longer on this challenge but wanted to get it back to you without too much delay.

 Thanks for considering me for this opportunity!